pyos/webmcast/README.md

     the same stream), as long as they contain the same tracks and use the same codecs.
     For example, you can switch bitrate mid-stream by restarting ffmpeg.

   * Sending frames faster than they are played back is OK.
-However, the server does not have a buffer, so any frames sent before a client has connected will not be received by said client, regardless of the actual passage of time.
-    *ffmpeg tip: `-re` caps output speed at one frame per frame, if that makes any sense.*
+However, frames may or may not get dropped if buffers overflow, and clients that do not connect at the same time are likely to be severely desynchronized (and confused). *ffmpeg tip: `-re` caps output speed at one frame per frame. gstreamer does that by default.*

 #### How To View Stuff